jimourouly/COWdot/README.md

-# COWdot
-making a little top down game to learn some Godot
+# Making a game in GODOT

-it's not really a game.
+- I mean it's not really a game, more like a watch a youtube tutorial

-More like I followed a tutorial.

-#What i would like to implemente, add :
+## Features I would like to add

-        1. save the cow from seizure
+- save the cow from their unstoppable seizure
-        2. make the "roof" layout disappear when the player is underneath
+- make the "roof" layer disappear when the player is underneath
-        3. add an actyion button when you're near a cow
+- add an action button when near a cow
-        4. Load a new scene when the player goes outside the map
+- load a new scene when the player goes off map